 The University of Amsterdam (UvA) is a leading international research university, with five faculties and over 30,000 students.
 The Summer Programmes Office at the Graduate School of Social Science specifically welcomes students from 49 countries in 17 courses ranging from cycling infrastructure to migration to conflict resolution.
 ‘The Circular City’ is open to Masters students in select disciplines, and also welcomes applications from senior undergraduate students, as well as professionals already working on these topics in their home cities.
 Given the nature of the course, a number of scholarships are also open to students joining.

-Nadine Galle and Gerard Roemers, Consultants at Metabolic, are Co-academic Directors for the program.
-Nadine said: “Cities demand our focus if we are to accelerate the necessary transition to circular and sustainable systems, both locally and globally.
+Nadina Galle and Gerard Roemers, Consultants at Metabolic, are Co-academic Directors for the program.
+Nadina said: “Cities demand our focus if we are to accelerate the necessary transition to circular and sustainable systems, both locally and globally.
 We are really excited to be partnering with the UvA in offering what promises to be a truly inspirational, as well a practical learning experience.
 Students will move from analysis, to design and planning, and finally to implementation, completing a final project that brings all their new knowledge together to leverage the potential of cities.”

 For Metabolic, the summer school builds on our existing range of educational programming, which includes a new suite of Masterclasses.
 These short courses have been designed to provide organizations with essential knowledge and skills to accelerate the transition to a sustainable future.
 In addition to a Masterclass in circular cities, classes also include exploring the global food system, and the new economy, in addition to how powerful communications can lead to sustainability shifts.
 More information can be found here.